 Check your jars.
 Make sure there are no cracks or chips.
 The rubber seals on the lids should have no cracks or chips either and no dents in the lids or rings.

 Fill hot, sterilized canning jars leaving 1/4 inch headspace.
 Headspace is the space between the top of the jar to the top of the jam or jelly.
 Wipe the rim of the jars with a damp cloth to ensure there is nothing to prevent a seal.
 Follow the jar and lid manufacturer instructions for placing closures on the jars.

 In the water bath canner, the water needs to cover the full jars by a minimum of 1 inch.
 Place the lid on the canner and bring to a rolling boil.
 Once the water is boiling, start your timer according to the recipe.

-Once the canning time is done, remove the jars and place them on a kitchen towel to rest.
+Once the caning time is done, remove the canner lid and turn off the heat.
+Wait 5 minutes.
+Remove the jars and place them on a kitchen towel.
+Do not set the hot jars directly on the countertop, as the temperature difference can cause jars to break.
 Sealing of the jars can take up to 24 hours, and move the jars as little as possible to allow the seals to cool and set.

-Looking for other ways to preserve food?
+Looking for other ways to preserve food besides safely canning jam and jelly?
 Rootsy can help you out!

 Rootsy has all the information you’re looking for!

 Find all the equipment you need for safely canning jam and jelly, all with a Rootsy stamp of approval!

 Just made some jam, filled up the sterilized jars and none of my pots are big enough.
 Can they sit on the counter for a few hours till canning?
 Until I can borrow a pot?